karakayamert949/NLP-search-in-scientific-papers/README.md

 # Overview
-Based on nlp (tf-idf), you give the machine key words that you want to search and machine gives you names of the most relevant n number of papers and n number of sentences in those papers
+Based on nlp (tf-idf), you give the program key words that you want to search and program gives you names of the most relevant n number of papers and n number of sentences in those papers

 # Libraries
 PyPDF2,